How to Take the Best Beach Photos

 4. Set Up Fun Shots

 Not everything has to be “real” in photography.
 I also love to think of fun ideas for photos at the beach and then set them up.
-Bria saw these hair-flipping photos on Pinterest and wanted to try them out with her friend, so we did.
+My daughter saw these hair-flipping photos on Pinterest and wanted to try them out with her friend, so we did.

 They turned out really great, but I had to take a lot of photos to get it right!